-Choose unsulphured dried fruits that were dehydrated at low temperatures (115 degrees or less).
-Choose raw nuts for making your crispy nuts.
+Choose unsulphured dried fruits dehydrated at low temperatures (115 degrees Fahrenheit or less).
 If you use figs for the “other” dried fruit, you'll have chosen another enzyme-rich dried fruit!
-This recipe makes a chocolate bar, but the cocoa powder can be omitted in favor of other flavors.
+Also, pick dates that haven't been coated in oat flour.

 - 1 cup chopped dates, pitted

 - 1 cup other dried fruit or combination of dried fruit (such as raisins, dried cherries, or figs)

-- 1-1/2 tablespoons cocoa powder
+- 1½ tablespoons cocoa powder (optional)

 - pinch of sea salt

-- 1-1/3 cup soaked and dehydrated nuts, such as almonds
+- 1⅓ cup soaked and dehydrated nuts, such as almonds

-- up to 1/3 cup add-ins (such as unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, mini chocolate chips, etc.)
+- up to ⅓ cup add-ins (such as unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, mini chocolate chips, etc.)

 - additional tablespoons of water, if needed

 - Process dates, dried fruit, cocoa powder and sea salt in food processor until all chopped up.
 It will be like a thick paste, and perhaps even roll up into a ball.

 - Put nuts (and seeds or coconut, if using) in the food processor.

 - Press with your finger – does it hold together?
 If not, add additional water, tablespoon by tablespoon to achieve this.

 - Refrigerate for 15 to 30 minutes until hardened sufficiently for easy cutting.

-Bring out of refrigerator and cut into bars.
+- Bring out of refrigerator and cut into bars.
 I do 18 bars — 6 rows of 3 bars each.
 Each bar is 1 inch by 2 inches.

-Store the pan of bars in the refrigerator, covered tightly so they don’t dry out.
+- Store the pan of bars in the refrigerator, covered tightly so they don’t dry out.